CGJennings/se3docs/docs/um-release-notes.md

 * `ImageUtils.tint`: corrected the (new version of the) documentation to state that the hue shift is measured in rotations, not degrees.
 * Added `ImageUtils.trim` (trims transparent pixels from image edges).
 * Support for **SE2 Compatibility Mode** has been removed: the class `PluginContext2xImpl` has been removed and is no longer returned from `PluginContextFactory`; the `*.ljs` ("legacy" JS) versions of script libraries have been removed; the **Preferences** dialog no longer lists the relevant settings; the setting key `script-SE2-compatibility` no longer has a default value, is not migrated, and has no effect if set.
+* Support for reading API documentation via the `javadoc://` and `scriptdoc://` protocols was removed.
+The following classes (which supported those protocols) have also been removed: `ca.cgjennings.io.protocols.CapturedStream`, `ca.cgjennings.io.protocols.SurrogateConnection`, `ca.cgjennings.io.protocols.APIDocumentCache`.
+* The `libutils` script library is deprecated, with no plans for removal.
+It can still be used, but won't be featured in documentation and is no longer "registered" as a built-in library.

 ### Bug fixes